-It’s important to prepare your dress for weeks of hanging or storage so that when you’re finally ready to wear it, it still looks amazing.
+It’s important to prepare your dress for weeks of hanging or storage so that it still looks amazing when you’re finally ready to wear it.
 Our guide will assist you to prepare your dress so that it maintains its beauty.
 Your garment will be ready to wear when your big day finally rolls around.
-With a few simple tricks, you can make sure that it remains crease-free and in brand new condition.
+With a few simple tricks, you can ensure that it remains crease-free and in brand new condition.

-If possible, store your dress laying completely flat in a box.
+- If possible, store your dress lying completely flat in a box.
 Fold as little as possible.

-Combat against pests – use a gentle insect/moth repellent to make sure your dress remains bug-free.
+- Combat against pests – use a gentle insect/moth repellent to ensure your dress remains bug-free.
 Test the product beforehand to ensure it doesn’t have a strong scent that will be difficult to remove from the fabric.

-Keep your dress away from direct light.
-If you hang your dress up in a room with strong sun exposure, the color may fade or dull.
+- Keep your dress away from direct light.
+The color may fade or dull if you hang your dress up in a room with strong sun exposure.

 - Allow your dress room to breathe – do not pack it too tightly into a small space.

 Once your prom day approaches, it’s time to pull out the dress, air it out and make sure it is still free from creases or wrinkles.
 Look over your whole dress and try it on again.
 Check that the fabric is lying correctly and has not changed shape during storage.